Best Places To Stay In Eryri | Snowdonia and North Wales!

 A choice of pubs and restaurants in Trefriw - such as The Old Ship Inn right next door to our B&B - also means you don’t have to drive anywhere to get great food and drinks in the evening.

-Llanrwst is a pleasant 25 minute walk away whilst Betws-y-Coed is 5 miles away from Trefriw.
+Llanrwst is a pleasant 25 minute walk away whilst Betws-y-Coed is only 5 miles away from Trefriw.

 Betws-y-Coed